 Smoke damage is no better.
 Sadly, smoke damage leads to oily soot coating nearly everything that it comes into contact with and it can’t be removed.
 It’s worth noting that smoke is more deadly than fire to the occupants of the home and breathing too much smoke can lead to suffocation and is three times more likely to be fatal than the fire itself.

-What Should You Do During A House Fire?
+What To Do During A House Fire

 OK, so what do you do if you have a fire raging in your home?